Bolton School Nursery

 The Caterpillar Room has a registration board.
 On arrival, each child will be encouraged to identify their own card, which contains their name.
 The children are then asked to stick it up onto the signing-in board.
 This helps the child to become more familiar with recognising the shapes and letters of their own name, as well as being a good aid for settling a child into the Caterpillar Room.
 For example this will help a child who is a new starter to settle into a daily routine: putting their coat onto the peg, identifying their name card and putting it up.

 By having a set routine children understand what is coming next and this builds the children's confidence to be able to independently and happily say goodbye to their parents.

 Every year we have the opportunity to go on a trip to Moses Gate Country Park.
 We have a great time and a Ranger takes us around the park and shows us all kinds of different exciting things, such as signs of spring and finding creepy crawlies.

-Children in this room also have opportunities to come and join in the "Kids Rock" sessions down in the Tweenies Room (please see individual page for more details).
+Children in this room also have opportunities to come and join in the "Kids Rock" sessions down in the Tweenies Room.

 The Caterpillar children love to bake both savoury and sweet dishes and we also like to create and try new things.
 In the past, we have made pizzas, samosas, bhajis, bread, blueberry muffins, anzac biscuits, ice cream, soup - and much, much more!
 We especially enjoy making our own snack as it gives us a sense of pride and achievement in our own work as well as being very tasty.

 As the children are Caterpillars, it would be rude not to hatch and look after our own little caterpillars, which we order in.
 The children observe them eating and growing bigger and bigger until they turn into cocoons.
 It's a magical experience when we watch them hatch and turn into beautiful butterflies, which we then set free into the big wide world!
 This teaches the children about care and concern for living things as well as growth and the changes that occur as the caterpillars age.